Elena-Rosa/Pierre-Bakery/README.md

 ## Technologies Used

 * _C#_
+* _HTML_
+* _ASP.NET Core MVC framework_
-* _.NET_
+* _NET6.0_

 ## Description

-This application allows Pierre to track orders from vendors that purchased baked goods from him.
+This application allows the user to track orders by inputing orders and vendors that purchased baked goods.
+Application will track Name and description of vendor and various properties of the order.

 ## Setup/Installation requirements